github-cloud/atlas-help/terraform/runs/how-runs-execute.html.md

 Atlas UI.
 There are a few options available to customize the execution of Terraform.
 These are:

-- The directory that contains your enviromment's Terraform configuration can be customized to support directory structures with more than one set of Terraform configuration files.
+- The directory that contains your environment's Terraform configuration can be customized to support directory structures with more than one set of Terraform configuration files.
 To customize the directory for your Atlas Environment, set the _Terraform Directory_ property in the _GitHub Integration_ settings for your environment.
 This is equivalent to